rbdldev/FoundationTheme/.NuGet/README.md

 # Foundation
-A theme for [StatiC#](https://www.nuget.org/packages/StatiCSharp/), a static webside generator written in C#.
+A theme for [StatiC#](https://www.nuget.org/packages/StatiCSharp/), a static website generator written in C#.
 Supports light and dark mode.

 ## Installation